 - Price from: $10/user/month

 You've heard of the Zoom, now check out its VoIP solution.
-Zoom Phone is a robust, affordable VoIP solution that is certainly better than MagicJack.
-The lower starting price, the solid selection of features, and the excellent customer score of 4.7/5, making it the most popular VoIP option in our research among actual users.
+Zoom Phone is a robust, affordable VoIP solution that is certainly better than magicJack.
+Its lower starting price, solid selection of features, and excellent customer score of 4.7/5 – which was compiled from user review sites like TrustRadius and TrustPilot – suggests that it's the most popular VoIP option in our research among actual users.

 - Very low starting price ($10/user/month)